 The five year co-terminal degree timeline is achievable by many students in good academic standing.
 Students who enter Rensselaer with some college credits (for example, AP credits) will find it easiest to complete the program in five years.
 For others, completion of the program may require more than five years.

 Rensselaer undergraduates may apply to the program in the Spring or Fall semester of their junior year, once they have attained 90 credits (in progress or earned) of coursework towards their undergraduate degrees.
-Students must apply to the co-terminal program by the end of their junior year; applications from seniors will not be accepted.
+Students must apply to the co-terminal program by the end of their first semester of senior year; late applications will not be accepted.

 Only students who have already engaged in undergraduate research may find the Master of Science (M.S.) degree feasible, since there is a time-intensive thesis associated with it.
 Most students will find the Master of Engineering (M.Eng.) more suitable, since it can be completed by taking 30 credits entirely of coursework.

 - GPA of 3.3 for the MANE department programs (please note that this is higher than the 3.0 Institute minimum)

 - Two letters of recommendation : Reference Letters may be emailed to Beth at email@example.com or dropped off in JEC 2002.

 - Statement of purpose and goals – this should include your reasons for pursuing graduate study, your intended use of your graduate degree, and your preparation/qualifications for graduate work